At left is a photo of a Belionota sumptuosa from Indonesia. Commonly known as a Tricolor Metallic Wood-boring Beetle.

 Specifically, it is 276 photos combined to make a single image.
 When shooting macro, the depth of field — the distance in front of the lens that is in focus — tends to be really narrow.
 By taking a bunch of photos where each has a different depth in focus and then combining only the in focus areas from each image, one can effectively create a composite image that is entirely in focus.

-So, this is really 276 images taken across about 40mm of camera travel; about 0.15mm of travel between each picture taken.
+This image is really 276 images taken across about 40mm of camera travel; about 0.15mm of travel between each picture taken.
 I’ll cover that in a later post

 Since optics are optics and physics are physics, changing the focal plane by either moving the camera ever so slightly (10 to 20 microns per photo, in this case) or by changing the focus depth via the lens’ focus ring, the scale of the subject changes just slightly and anything in the foreground becomes blurry and obscures the background.